associationforsoftwaretesting/whose/content/en/docs/communication/engaging-the-audience.md

 Something I vowed I would never do is give a long bio at the start, because I really dislike that in presentations, and makes me switch off.
 So no introduction, just launched straight into it.
 The presentation had a chronological format, going through the decades starting at 1968.
-The first question I asked was \"who remembers 1968?\" which immediately elicited a response.
+The first question I asked was "who remembers 1968?" which immediately elicited a response.
 I swiftly followed this up with some facts including that Steve Jobs was still in high school, which draw some laughs from the audience.

 I was pretty happy with the engagement I was getting, but the moment I remember most was when I got to the 80s, and asked the audience another question\.